 If possible, new Administrators should receive a walk-through of their org’s configuration from the existing Admin before taking over.
 In particular, we recommend that the hand-off focus on the purpose and configuration of each rule; and your org’s metrics and usage data, so that you understand how your data integration with Gainsight works.
 Additionally, we encourage you to record any knowledge transfer sessions, if possible, since important details may not make into your written notes.

 Complete the following permissions transfers.
 Steps marked by an asterisk (*) indicate they’re mandatory:

 *Gainsight App OAuth Change (perform in numbered order):

-- Refer to How to Revoke OAuth Access
+- Refer to the How to Revoke OAuth Access article.

 - MDA: Go to Administration > Connectors > Authorize MDA > Revoke > Authorize .
 Note: There should be pop-ups throughout the process; if they’re not visible, make sure pop-ups are not blocked.